Mykel-data-analytics/excel-pivottable-analysis/README.md

 # excel-pivottable-analysis
 This project demonstrates how I used PivotTables in Excel to analyze sales data.
-The analysis includes:   - Total sales by region   - Quantity sold by product   - Monthly sales trend
+The analysis includes:   - Total sales by Country   - Amount by Distributor